RidouanBani/RidouanBani.github.io/_pages/about.md

   - /about.html
 ---

 In General, I am  interested in understanding mechanisms and processes causing biological patterns and how they change across different organismal, spatial and temporal scales;  organizmal (from an individual cell to meta-ecosystem), spatial (local to global), and temporal (eco,evo,devo).

-Biological patterns  including biodiversity, species interactions, fitness ( birth, death, reproductions, traits, genes), populations fluctuations, speciation, and extinction.
+**Ongoing:**
+how the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stbility and persistence of metapopulations?

+**Methods:**

+I use mathematical models, computer simulations and statistical analyses of large datasets (e.g. biophysical data).